dir-zip/central-router/README.md

 # 🍄 1uprouter

-A nextjs router for the react server components era.
+A server side router for the react server components era.

-Brought to you by [1upsaas](https://1upsaas.com), a nextjs saas boilerplate.
+An experiment brought to you by [1upsaas](https://1upsaas.com), a nextjs saas boilerplate.
 Build your saas at the speed of thought.

 ## Getting started
 Install the package